 Earlier this year, comedian Tracy Morgan suffered serious personal injuries when a tractor-trailer crashed into a limo bus on the New Jersey turnpike carrying Morgan and his fellow passengers.

 In both collisions, truck driver fatigue was listed as a main cause contributing to the accident.

 Each year more than 150,000 people are injured and roughly 5000 die as the result of commercial truck/bus accidents.
 According to the Federal Motor Carrier Safety Administration (FMCSA) a large percentage of their accidents are due directly to fatigued commercial vehicle drivers.
 In fact, the National Highway Traffic Safety Administration (NHTSA) (check) reports that Truck driver fatigue is a contributing factor in as many as 30-40% of all heavy truck crashes.
 Further, a 1995 National Transportation Safety Board (NTSB) study found that of 107 heavy truck crashes, fatigue was a leading factor in 75% of “run-off-the-road crashes.”

 Additionally, working long shifts not only radically increases the risk of performance errors due to lost alertness and drowsiness, it also compromises a trucker’s ability to become fully rested even when they do have sufficient off-duty time for sleep.

 Currently, commercial drivers are not permitted to drive a truck or bus for more than 10 hours without resting for a minimum of 8 hours.
 However, this still allows for fatigued drivers to spend 16 hours on the road during a single 24-hour period.
 New rules are being considered to help address this serious issue affecting the safety of California’s roadway.

-For more information or if you or a loved one has been injured in any type of motor vehicle accident, please contact the experienced Oakland personal injury attorneys at Butler Viadro, LLP for an immediate consultation.
+For more information or if you or a loved one has been injured in any type of motor vehicle accident, please contact the experienced Oakland personal injury attorneys at Viadro Law, LLP for an immediate consultation.